Delaware Car Insurance Guide

 DUIs tend to increase rates the worst, followed by accidents.
 Speeding violations will raise your rates, but usually, the increase will be under $1,000.

 Number of Insurers in Delaware

 So how many insurers do you have to choose from in Delaware?
 The good news is that there are a lot of options, but the bad news is that so many insurers can make the process of picking one overwhelming!

 With a total of 867 insurers available, that’s a lot of insurers to choose from!
 If it helps you make a decision, there is a slight difference between domestic and foreign insurers.

-Domestic insurers are formed under Delaware’s state laws and sell insurance only in Delaware.
-Foreign insurers are formed under any state law and can sell in multiple states.
+Domestic insurers are formed under Delaware’s state laws.
+Foreign insurers are formed under another state’s laws and can sell in multiple states.

 The difference is like the difference between a local grocery store available only in Delaware and a chain of grocery stores countrywide.

 Delaware State Laws